 Why I like it: With over 11 million users, eFax is the world's largest Internet faxing company.
 It offers local fax numbers across the globe as well as toll-free numbers.
 Two best plans offered by eFax include eFax Plus and eFax Pro, which are designed for individuals or companies and are HIPAA compliant.
 The monthly cost for eFax Plus is $14.13 (if you pay annually) and includes 150 inbound and 150 outbound fax pages.
 Any sent or received faxes over the limit costs 10¢ a page within the USA or Canada.
 International rates apply for faxing outside North America.
 For a few more dollars ($19.95, discount available and two free months), you can purchase eFax Pro, which includes 200 pages sent and 200 received. eFax's feature set is first-rate, making faxing quick and convenient.
 A large set of file types can be faxed via the Web or email including Microsoft Office documents, PDFs and TIFFs. eFax has seamless integration with email clients, including Outlook, permitting faxes to be sent and received as attachments.
 There is a digital signature feature (essential for some people these days) and an eFax mobile app for the iPhone, allowing you to send and receive faxes using your phone's built in camera.
 And eFax offers lifetime storage of all your fax documents via the Internet.
 The online help section is comprehensive.
 The FAQs, the user guide and help section are thorough and comprehensive.
 There is also direct tech support via email and phone and a live sales chat that works well.

-Why I like it: RingCentral has extended a special deal to my Website visitors, which is the Fax 700 plan (combination of outgoing or incoming faxes).
-Assuming you pay annually, it costs as little as $7.11 a month with 30 email fax users included.
-Otherwise, it's $8.89, which is still a good value for 700 monthly fax pages.
+Why I like it: RingCentral offers plans from 500 to 10,000 monthly pages (combination of outgoing or incoming faxes).
+Assuming you pay annually, 500 pages costs as little as $7.99 a month with 30 email fax users included.
+Otherwise, it's $9.99, which is still a good value.
+The best value is 10,000 fax pages at only $39.99.
+If you'd like to sign up to this plan, please call RingCentral sales directly at (800) 591-4049.
 RingCentral supplies comprehensive coverage of local fax numbers for incoming faxes.
 If you prefer a toll-free fax number, don't worry they provide it at no extra charge.And you can port over your existing fax number.
 Overage pages costs only 6¢ within the USA and Canada.
 International rates apply for faxing outside North America.
 With RingCentral's unlimited Internet fax storage feature, you can rest easy about accessing faxes, anywhere, anytime.
 RingCentral is easy to use, but it offers many features advanced users will appreciate.
 If you ever get stuck, FAQs, live chat and 24/7 customer service are outstanding.
 I had no trouble interfacing RingCentral fax with Microsoft Office and Outlook.
 It's a breeze to fax from Windows or a Mac — via the Web or email — in up to 50 formats.
 RingCentral offers comprehensive spam protection and Apps for iPhone, Blackberry or Android SmartPhone.

 Note: Free fax services do NOT keep a log or store your sent faxes; hence, if a fax confirmation is extremely important, you may wish to consider using a low-cost paid service or signing up to one of the many free trials.
 There is no way to know if your emailed fax confirmation will be deleted by a spam filter or misplaced in a spam folder somewhere.
 Whenever possible, I'd send a test fax first.

 BestFreeFax.com is a reliable free Internet fax service without any hidden gimmicks.
 You may send two, fourteen-page, faxes totally free — without ads being inserted into your fax document!
 Yes, that's nearly thirty pages of free faxing to any destination in the Continental 48 United States, Canada or Hawaii.
 BestFreeFax.com is easy to use and very reliable.
 Users always receive an email confirmation with every fax.
-If you need to send multiple attachments, access to online fax logs or receive the occasional fax, you may want to consider SRFax's $3.29 plan or GreenFax's $25 prepaid plan that never expires.• Send a Free Fax — BestFreeFax.com
+If you need to send multiple attachments, access to online fax logs or receive the occasional fax, you may want to consider SRFax's $3.29 plan.

 MyFax now offers a free service that allows users to send a fax to over 40 Countries.
 The only catch with MyFax Free is that it requires users to verify their email address before sending the fax.
-Give it a try and let me know what you think.• 'Send' Only Free Faxing
+Give it a try and let me know what you think.